Description:

 </xsl:stylesheet>

-• Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and then execute it.
 Render the process instance.
-Click on the process step.
+Click the process step.
 The step shall transform the XML to XSL using the template file.

 Definition Sample: